There’s a new Termite in town.

 Scary, right?
 The bad news is that Drywood Termites are hard to find, even for a trained inspector.
 Sometimes they are not found until there are multiple colonies and structural damage, requiring expensive fumigations and repairs.

 However, you don’t have to fret in there and worry too much.
 With the bad news, we’re bringing in some good news for you too.
 The good news is that Drywood Termites damage wood slower than subterranean termites, and if found in time, can be completely eradicated by relatively inexpensive local treatments.
 Structural repairs may not even be needed.
 Here at Rocklin Pest Control, we are already one step ahead.
-With our extensive research on Drywood Termites, our solutions are rampant for every household who needs us.
+With our extensive research on Drywood Termites, our solutions are rampant for every household that needs us.

 As a part of your household prevention, always remember these things that you can look for in and around your home: